NordicWayInterchange/interchange/frontend/USERHELP.md

 ![Delivery_cheatsheet](../demo/images/delivery_cheatsheet.png)

-While creating a delivery you have the option to enable the dead letter queue (dlq) for the delivery you are creating.
-Messages that cannot be delivered are moved to dlq.
 After you click on `Save delivery`, you should see the created delivery in the table.
 The status might be `REQUESTED` for a short time, while the endpoint is being provisioned on the broker, but should end up in a `CREATED` state after a few seconds.

 Click on the three dots on the far right to see the details of the delivery including the endpoint.